From Human to Divine-Human in Diagrams

 Spiritual people are acutely aware of their place in the order of the universe because first and foremost, they acknowledge the presence of a Creator and are continuously receptive to intuition and divine inspiration for personal guidance.
 People who are spiritually aware realize that the material world is a deceptive, distracting and enticing illusion for the ego/personality of the average human being.
 That is, the material reality of this world is an ever-changing, temporal, superficial backdrop upon which the scenes of life are being played out; this illusion is primarily generated from the 2 lower chakras.
 Those with a spiritual orientation keep their focus on the centers of higher consciousness and work to minimize the influence and misdirection of the ego/personality in their lives.
 The unseen spiritual energies in the higher chakras are “in play in this world” also.
 Spiritual reality does not change, and its laws and principles can be known and utilized so as to create a harmonious, peaceful, and enlightening life experience.
 Consequently, the spiritual person keeps consciousness focused inward on the spiritual nature (as indicated by the triangle below) rather than outward on the desires, fears and appetites of the ego/personality, the corporeal body and the illusions of the world.

 Post-modern Americans tend to live in both of the realms just described.
 They embody many of the materially-minded characteristics of secular people in their political, social and working lives.
 Generally speaking, six days of the week they enjoy the material things in life, are distracted by the activities of life, and are highly skilled at entertaining themselves as a means of relaxing.
-In America on Sunday, citizens turn away from the world and acknowledge their Creator and give thanks for the many blessings they have been given.
+In America on Sunday, many citizens turn away from the world and acknowledge their Creator and give thanks for the many blessings they have been given.
 In most cases, those who attend church have clearly established values which make them patriotic, family oriented, kind-hearted and generous.
 Until recently, Americans have enjoyed a unique balance between the spiritual and material perspectives of the world.

 Thus far, we have examined the physical, emotional and mental levels of being.
 The single most important insight to take away from this discussion is that we humans are NOT our physical bodies.
 Although we inhabit and embody this amazing physical form as well as perceive and engage life through the senses, the body of nature-matter does NOT have self-consciousness awareness.
 It is a lifeless lump of elements which return to the earth when the spirit and soul leave the body.
 The conscious intelligence of each individual human comes from the triune Self being integrated into the body of matter.
 This miraculous body has been designed and configured to express these different states of consciousness.
 The reason it is referred to as the triune Self is that it has 3 aspects or expressions of conscious intelligence – noetic or spiritual, mental, and the “emotional” psyche.
-As the diagram below indicates, these 3 aspects of intelligence are known respectively as the knower, thinker, and doer and they are integrated into the 4-fold physical body.
+As the diagram below indicates, these 3 aspects of intelligence are known respectively as knowing, thinking, and doing or experiencing and they are integrated into the 4-fold physical body.

 Although conscious intelligence is our waking awareness, each of these 3 states engages that awareness in a distinctly different manner.
 First of all, the knower or spiritual presence of our being is not engaged in our everyday awareness or daily activities unless a concerted effort is made to keep it present.
 The knower has a definite “foothold” in the higher consciousness, but at this point in the (lack of) spiritual development of humanity, it resides more outside of the body than within.
 Focused meditation and spiritual development bring noetic consciousness more into the “present moment” awareness, but this requires discipline to maintain.
 The thinker or mental consciousness is more present in our everyday awareness than is the spiritual, but the majority of it is not “in the body” either because present day humans are not capable of utilizing it.
-This is the primary reason that intuition, insight, and inspiration are so elusive for most people.
+This is the primary reason that intuition, insight and inspiration are so elusive for most people.
 The higher attributes of the mental consciousness are reason and rightness; the reasoning mind is connected to the divine mind and rightness is what we experience as our conscience.
 Reason and conscience, being aligned with the spirit, are not susceptible to the influence of the ego/personality and they are not subject to relativism, popular opinion, or manipulation.
 The lesser refined attributes of the mental state are the rational and concrete minds which are aligned with the doer and the ego/personality.

 Now to switch gears – the doer or psychic/emotional consciousness is mostly integrated with the physical body to the point that humans are unable to distinguish one from the other; in these teachings, this conjoined state of consciousness and the body is referred to as the body-mind.
 As a result of the body-mind, the emotional consciousness or human psyche has the ability to formulate a self-concept which it does by identifying with the physical body and thereby creating the ego/personality.
 This is who most people “think” that they are.
 The primary attributes of the doing self are feeling and desire, and it is through this medium of feeling/desire that we experience and interpret life in the body and in the material world.
 Simply stated, desire is the same as the force of attraction/repulsion, so desire moves you about in the world either toward the things you like or away from the things you don’t.
 The feelings you have when you are moved about through these worldly experiences will end up as your personal interpretation of life and will eventually form your worldview.
-The majority of worldly experiences are smoothly and quietly registered through the solar plexus chakra onto the soul, but the fearful, sudden, embarrassing, or extreme experiences can make that nerve center feel like a “knot in your gut” at times.
+The majority of worldly experiences are smoothly and quietly registered through the solar plexus chakra onto the soul, but the fearful, sudden, embarrassing or extreme experiences can make that nerve center feel like a “knot in your gut” at times.

 Before we are born into this world for another life experience, we are made to forget that we are light beings from Eternity.
 This is done to make our spirit ignorant of its origin; so we become subservient to the physical body experience thus allowing the soul to benefit from life experiences which seem to be new and original.
 In fact, these experiences are the next carefully crafted series of life lessons in a long educational process for enlightening and refining the soul and spirit.
-Therefore, humans awaken so slowly and gradually over the course of 2 decades that they come to believe that they are their physical bodies.
+Therefore, humans awaken (See: Inter-Dimensional Perception) so slowly and gradually over the course of 2 decades that they come to believe that they are their physical bodies.
 Being completely immersed in the illusion of material existence, humans spend the majority of their time trying to create and maintain homeostasis in their psycho-corporeal being.
-To accomplish this they must feed, sustain, entertain, and manage the physical body’s desires, fears, and appetites as well as appease and pacify unresolved emotional states and unravel various psychological “issues.”
+To accomplish this they must feed, sustain, entertain and manage the physical body’s desires, fears and appetites as well as appease and pacify unresolved emotional states and unravel various psychological “issues.”
 All the while, the ego/personality is chattering non-stop in their heads distracting them with non-essential, superficial, distorted, unreliable, convoluted, misinformation about the worldly illusion which contains absolutely nothing beneficial or helpful to the well-being of the soul or spirit.
 Most people educate their minds and develop a talent, and a few seek the higher spiritual knowledge; but the majority of the human race remains lost in the illusion of the body-mind and the material world.

 If we were to stop and truly consider the power of physical nature, we would find it hard to comprehend the intense and compelling hold with which elemental matter grips living human beings.
-We are virtually trapped in an elemental body of matter, trapped in a sensual, material world, and driven by fear and necessity to sustain this physical form or face the prospect of death.
+We are virtually trapped in an elemental body of matter, trapped in a sensual, material world and driven by fear and necessity to sustain this physical form or face the prospect of death.
 To perceive life exclusively from this physical level of reality is depressing, but for many people this is the only reality they have known or will know.
 All human beings would be condemned to this desperate, lonely, animalistic, survival experience if Jesus Christ had not been willing to sacrifice his life to break the grip of this dark and compelling illusion to awaken the spirit of life within the body.

-Temple is the Body of Man in which God dwells by the Spirit.
+The True Temple is the Body of Man in which God dwells by the Spirit.